alan-maguire/wss/README.md

 So putting these two pieces together, we can

-- mark all pages as idle
+- mark all pages as idle by writing to idle page map
 - wait for interval
+- after interval, read back idle page map into memory; then
-- after interval, examine all pfns associated with the cgroup to see if idle bits were switched off; this gives us the number of pages accessed in the interval
+- examine all pfns associated with the cgroup to see if associated idle bits were switched off; this gives us the number of pages accessed in the interval
 - repeat

 This is what the main loop in [wss-v3.c](./wss-v3.c) does.

+[wss-v2.c](./wss-v2.c) was similar, except it had to utilize mappings in `/proc/<pid>/map`, translating them into pfns to determine per-process page utilization.

 ## What are the overheads?